Hyeokgeose of Silla: Death and succession

 Hyeokgeose ruled for around 60 years, and set the foundation for a kingdom that would unify much of the Korean Peninsula in 668.

 Hyeokgeose maintained control over his kingdom and was one of the few Park rulers to hold complete power over Silla.
 He died at age 73, and was buried in Sareung, north of Dameomsa (south of Namcheon).
 Hyeokgeose was succeeded by his eldest son Namhae.
+According to the Samguk yusa, Namhae had violently usurped Hyeokgeose' throne and killed him.
+Modern historians also believe that Hyeokgeose's successor Namhae may have actually been a Baekje priest who had been expelled from Baekje and had settled in Silla before becoming king.